Monday, August 20, 2018

 Saturday, August 18, 2018

 Mile 22 is directed by Peter Berg and stars Mark Wahlberg, John Malkovich, Lauren Cohan, Iko Uwais, and Ronda Rousey.
 The plot of the movie is an elite American intelligence officer, aided by a top-secret tactical command unit, tries to smuggle a mysterious police officer with sensitive information out of the country.
 I really hated this movie and I was not expecting that because Mark Wahlberg and director Peter Berg have worked together a few times before and I have loved the films they made.
 In the first few minutes, I knew I was in for something very rocky because we are starting off and we see this team on a mission.
 They have a plan to seek into a house run by the Russian mob I thought that could lead to some amazing action.
 As soon as the action sequences start to kick in that is when I knew oh shit we're in trouble.
 It's a lot of quick cuts to the point where you can't see a fucking thing that is happening.
 During the opening credits, we see a montage where they describe Mark Wahlberg's character, James Silva.
 They talk about how he is gifted and how he wasn't like the other kids and it is all done in this opening montage with ADR looped over it.
 That is not character development that is the studio force-feeding information to you.
 Mark Wahlberg is awful in this movie.
 His character is so unlikeable he does nothing but whines and complains.
 They try to explain because he is so gifted that's why he is so angry.
 There are a few times when people call him out for it, but the character never changes.
 Lauren Cohan has an interesting story where she is a divorced mom she's trying to reconnect with her child, but because she is on multiple missions with this group she can't be there.
 On paper, that story doesn't seem so bad, but the way it's presented in this film it's stupid.
 There are a few action scenes where you can tell what is happening, but for the most part, it's not even possible.
 It also doesn't help that the story is just this guy has some sensitive information about the country and now we have action sequences to do.
 So the characters are terrible, the acting sucks and the story is almost non-existent.
-0 out of 5 stars for Mile 22 I hope you enjoyed my review and I hope it helped you decide not to see this garbage.
+0 out of 5 stars for Mile 22 I hope you enjoyed my review.

 Sunday, August 12, 2018

 Slender Man is directed by Sylvain White and stars Joey King, Julia Goldani Telles, Jaz Sinclair, Annalise Basso, and Javier Botet.
 The plot of the movie is in a small town in Massachusetts, a group of friends fascinated by the internet lore of the Slender Man, attempt to prove that he doesn't actually exist until one of them mysteriously goes missing.
 This movie is complete garbage.
 The four main characters are mind-numbingly stupid and the acting is just as horrendous.
 Once one of the girls goes missing and another one of the girls played by Joey King starts acting crazy and losing her mind a bit her acting was so over the top I actually started to get a headache.
 Julia Goldani Telles is the lead character in this film.
 They have one minor opening scene with her that sets up her character sort of it's the lamest lead character setup I have ever seen.
 It's just her and her parents and sister at a dinner table.
 They talk about how she is going to go meet up with her friends and then they joke about her being pregnant and dropping out of school and that's it there is your lead character.
 Since Julia Goldani Telles is the lead character named Hallie you'd think that there would be more to the character, but no she's just your typical teenage girl in a horror film.
 There is something with Joey King's character Wren where she walks into her friend Katie's house and sneaks by her passed out drunk and Joey king looks at Katie's dad for a bit.
 They cut back to him on the couch sleeping than they cut back to her staring in a they are connected kind of way.
 I was thinking okay did they just set up that Wren has some sort of connection to Katie's father like he's drunk all the time so maybe there are some inappropriate things going on and maybe Slender Man tortures her with this information.
 No, it's just there so they can show the dad passed out again.
 When they get on the Slender Man forums I was thinking are they going to start referencing how irrelevant Slender Man is and how dumb a lot of this stuff is about him, but no they take it seriously.
 When they watch this video or "website Video" as the movie calls it I was expecting them to make fun of it, but they treat it seriously.
 When the video finishes one of the girls says not scary at all, but her voice is shaking clearly in fear cliche shit like that.
 This movie is not scary at all.
 It's just a bunch of loud noises.
-0 out of 5 stars for Slender Man I hope you enjoyed my review and I hope it helped you decide not to see this trash.
+0 out of 5 stars for Slender Man I hope you enjoyed my review.

 Saturday, August 11, 2018